brianoneil/require-hapiroutes/README.md

 * 0.1.1 Readme corrections for npm
 * 0.1.2 Added tests for the package
 * 0.1.3 Updated the package to have execute the test and udpate the readme
+* 0.1.4 Added the build indicator to the readme